CANADA VOTES: Conservative Tracy Gray retains seat in Kelowna-Lake Country - BC Local News

-As of 9:26 p.m., Gray is up by more than 5,000 votes on Liberal candidate Tim Krupa with more than 60 per cent of polls reporting.
+As of 10:24 p.m. on election night, Gray is up by more than 10,000 votes on Liberal candidate Tim Krupa with more than 92 per cent of polls reporting.

 “I’m honoured that the people of Kelowna have voted for me as their Member of Parliament.
 It’s truly a privilege to go to Ottawa and advocate on behalf of our community and to serve our constituents every day in our constituency office,” said Gray in an interview with Black Press Media.
 “I want to thank all of the volunteers and everyone who worked on my campaign.”